CANADA - NEW BRUNSWICK

 In February 2019, when the mother was in Canada with the child, the parents separated and the father revoked his consent for the child to remain in Canada.

-The father claimed that the family planned to settle at his home in the USA and the he had never intended to sell his business, his home, nor move to Canada.
+The father claimed that the family planned to settle at his home in the USA and that he had never intended to sell his business, his home, nor move to Canada.

 The judge referenced the parties’ intention to live as a family in the USA but found the child to be habitually resident in Canada.